Chessington World of Adventures Resort review for families

 - Use Postcode KT9 2NE.
 Chessington is on the A243, two miles from the A3 and M25 (junction 9 or 10).
 It is very well signposted.

 - From the South, take M25 junction 9; From the North, take M25 junction 10; From London, take the A3 to Hook - Chessington is signposted on the A243

 - There are regular trains from central London to Chessington South station, a 10-minute walk from the resort.
 You can find tickets on Trainline.

 Is there free parking?

 There is plenty of parking – but it’s not free unless you hold an Annual Merlin Pass.
 We ended up in the Azteca Hotel car park which was fine but the parking is £15 for the day.
 There is another car park very close to the entrance for £10 a day or you can park on a series of grass car parks just a very short stroll away (5 mins or so) for £4 for the day.
 We had to wait half an hour exiting our car park at the end due to other customers not having paid for an exit ticket and therefore holding everyone up.
 You can pre-book car parking online via the website.

 Overall, we had a brilliant day out.
-There was plenty to keep us occupied – we didn’t get time to visit SeaWorld or any of the talks – Shark Talk, Land of the Tiger Talk, Carnivore Talk – as my kids wanted to focus on the rides and just have a quick whizz around the zoo.
-To do it fully, more thoroughly, allow two days – one day for the rides and one day for the zoo and maybe the beach area.
+There was plenty to keep us occupied – we didn’t get time to visit SeaLife or any of the talks – Shark Talk, Land of the Tiger Talk, Carnivore Talk - as my kids wanted to focus on the rides and just have a quick whizz around the zoo.
+To do it fully, more thoroughly, allow two days - one day for the rides and one day for the zoo.
 I would advise targeting the rides you really want ahead of your trip, planning what you want to do and above all, downloading the app so you don’t waste time finding your way around or queueing unnecessarily.